YuanFengLuna/ai-subtitle-extension/README.md

 - ✅ Popup UI for language, font size, and color selection implemented
 - ✅ Settings are stored and loaded using Chrome storage
 - ✅ Overlay infrastructure is in place: overlay is attached to the document body and ready to display subtitles
-- ✅ All debug/test code has been cleaned up
-- ⬜️ Subtitle extraction from video (YouTube) **not yet implemented**
+- ✅ Subtitle extraction from YouTube's built-in captions implemented
-- ⬜️ AI translation integration **not yet implemented**
+- ✅ DeepL translation integration implemented
-- ⬜️ Real-time subtitle display and updates **not yet implemented**
+- ✅ Real-time subtitle display and updates implemented
+- ⬜️ Subtitle extraction from other platforms (Netflix, etc.)
+- ⬜️ AI speech-to-text fallback (planned)
+- ⬜️ Batch translation, caching, and latency improvements (planned)

 ## Next Steps

-1. **Subtitle Extraction**
+1. **Platform Support**
-   - Implement logic to extract subtitles (closed captions) from YouTube videos (or other platforms)
-2. **AI Translation Integration**
-   - Integrate with an AI translation API (e.g., OpenAI, Google Translate)
-   - Send extracted subtitles for translation and display the result in the overlay
-3. **Dynamic Overlay Updates**
-   - Update the overlay in real time as the video plays and new subtitles appear
+   - Add subtitle extraction for other platforms (Netflix, etc.)
+2. **Performance Improvements**
+   - Implement batching and caching to reduce latency and API usage
+   - Optionally fetch and translate full subtitle transcripts in advance
+3. **Speech-to-Text Fallback**
+   - Use AI speech-to-text if no subtitles are available
 4. **Testing and Refinement**
    - Test on multiple platforms and video sites
    - Refine overlay positioning and appearance as needed